nus-cs2113-AY2324S2/ip/docs/README.md

 ### List all tasks: `list`

-Shows a list of all the tasks in the task list
+Shows a list of all the tasks in the task list.

 Format: `list`

 ### Delete task: `delete`

-Remove task from the task list
+Remove task from the task list.

 > [ !NOTE ]
 > When deleting task, the task list will shrink and task numbers of certain task will change.